 Finally, it should be noted here that the passage of the AEDPA did not replace the Brecht standard of "substantial and injurious effect" Brecht remains the correct standard of review in assessing the prejudicial impact of federal constitutional error in a criminal trial in state court.
 See Fry v.
 Pliler, 551 U.S. 112, 119-20 (2007).

-C. Ineffective Assistance of Counsel.
+Claim 3.
+Ineffective Assistance of Counsel.
 Denial of the Right to Fair Trial.
-THIS IS A STRUCTURAL ERROR ON FACE OF RECORD
+THIS IS A STRUCTURAL ERROR ON FACE OF RECORD (This claim was raised on direct appeal and in the initial 1985 application for post-conviction relief as Claim IV.)

 Following the presentation of the evidence, the district court instructed the jury as to the statutory definitions of armed robbery, simple robbery, attempt, criminal intent, intoxication and insanity (Vol. 6, Tr. pp. 1053-1068).
 The trial court never instructed the jury that the crime of armed robbery required specific intent.
 Knox v.
 Butler, 884 F. 2d 849, n.
 3, LEXIS 15021 (5th Cir.
 1989): "In 1979, when Knox was tried, specific intent was an element of armed robbery under LA.
 Rev. Stat.
 Ann.
 14:64 (West 1981).
 See State v.
 Johnson, 368 So.
 2d.
 719 (LA.
 1979).
 Subsequently, the 1983 Amendments to 14:64 removed the specific intent element from the statutory definition of armed robbery.
 See State v.
 Gorden, 504 So.
 2d 1135, 1142 n.
 4 (LA.
 App.
 5th Cir.
 1987)."
 But not before the commission of the robbery and the trial in this matter.
-Therefore, this omission in the jury instruction of this fundamental structural element of the offense requires this federal habeas court to automatically reverse conviction.
+Therefore, this omission in the jury instruction of this fundamental structural element of the offense requires this federal habeas court to automatically reverse conviction on this error alone.
 Trial counsel failed to contemporaneously object to this omission in the jury instructions.
 For this reason the court of appeal refused to review this error, and the initial post-conviction court procedurally defaulted this claim for the same reason it had been procedurally faulted by the court of appeal.